Qaplan I Giray: 1716–1730

-Third Reign 1730–1736
+Third reign 1730–1736

-He was appointed at Istanbul in November 1730.
+He was appointed in Istanbul in November 1730.
 His kalga and nureddin were Adil and Haji Giray.
-Many of the people exiled by Mengli returned and there were shifts in power within the Crimean ruling class.
-It is possible that the exiles had something to do with Mengli’s overthrow.
+Many people exiled by Meñli returned and there were shifts in power within the Crimean ruling class.
+It is possible that the exiles had something to do with Meñli’s overthrow.

 In 1733 or 1734 he went to Bender and Khotyn to support the French candidate during the War of the Polish Succession.
 The sources do not explain what he did.

 During his reign Russia and Turkey went to war.
-See Russo-Turkish War (1735–1739) for military details including events in Crimea.
-At the time of his appointment in 1730 Persia was regaining lands it had lost to Turkey in 1722.
-The Turks considered using Crimean troops against Persia, something they had done in 1725.
-Before leaving Istanbul in 1730 Qaplan recommended caution since any campaign in the north Caucasus might provoke the Russians who were now within striking distance of Crimea.
+At the time of his appointment in 1730, Persia was regaining lands it had lost to Turkey in 1722.
+The Turks considered using Crimean troops against Persia, as they had in 1725.
+Before leaving Istanbul in 1730 Qaplan recommended caution since any campaign in the north Caucasus might provoke the Russians, who were now within striking distance of Crimea.

 In 1733 or 1734 the Turks had Qaplan send a force under Fetih (possibly Fetih I Giray) across the north Caucasus.
-Eropkin on the Terek River tried to stop him and lost 55 men.
-The army went down the west shore of the Caspian as far as the Samur River where it was recalled by Turkey for unexplained reasons.
-In 1735 Qaplan personally led 80000 men across the North Caucasus and south to Derbent.
+Eropkin tried to stop him at the Terek River and lost 55 men.
+The army went down the west shore of the Caspian as far as the Samur River, where it was recalled by Turkey for unexplained reasons.
+In 1735 Qaplan personally led 80,000 men across the north Caucasus and stopped in Chechnya, where the Chechens inflicted a crushing defeat on his army, killing 10,000 Crimean soldiers.
+He continued to Dagestan and then south to Derbent.
 At the end of 1735 he heard of Leontev’s raid on Crimea and turned back.
 He spent time foraging in Kabardia and reached Crimea in the spring of 1736.
 These two raids were one pretext for the Russian invasion.